-Two-Year Results From Phase 3 VISTA Trial of EYLEA® (aflibercept) Injection for the Treatment of Diabetic Macular Edema Show Sustained Improvement in Vision
+Two-Year Results From Phase 3 VIVID-DME Trial of EYLEA® (aflibercept) Injection for the Treatment of Diabetic Macular Edema Show Sustained Improvement in Vision

-February 10, 2014
+July 18, 2014

-TARRYTOWN, N.Y., Feb.
-10, 2014 /PRNewswire/ -- Regeneron Pharmaceuticals, Inc. (NASDAQ: REGN) and Bayer HealthCare today announced that in the Phase 3 VISTA-DME trial of EYLEA[®] (aflibercept) Injection for the treatment of diabetic macular edema (DME), EYLEA 2 milligrams (mg) dosed monthly (2Q4) and EYLEA 2 mg dosed every two months (after 5 initial monthly injections, 2Q8) showed a sustained improvement from baseline in best corrected visual acuity (BCVA) at week 100, compared to laser photocoagulation.
+TARRYTOWN, N.Y., July 18, 2014 /PRNewswire/ -- Regeneron Pharmaceuticals, Inc. (NASDAQ: REGN) today announced that in the Phase 3 VIVID-DME trial of EYLEA[®] (aflibercept) Injection for the treatment of diabetic macular edema (DME), EYLEA 2 milligrams (mg) dosed monthly (2Q4) and EYLEA 2 mg dosed every two months (after 5 initial monthly injections, 2Q8) showed a sustained improvement from baseline in best corrected visual acuity (BCVA) at week 100 (2 years), compared to laser photocoagulation.
 The 52-week results (primary analyses) from this study have been previously reported.

-Patients in the VISTA-DME trial were randomized to receive either EYLEA 2Q4 (n=155), EYLEA 2Q8 (n=152), or the comparator treatment of laser photocoagulation (n=154).

-After two years, patients receiving EYLEA 2Q4 had a mean change from baseline in BCVA of 11.5 letters (12.5 letters at 52 weeks).
-Patients receiving EYLEA 2Q8 had a mean change from baseline in BCVA of 11.1 letters (10.7 letters at 52 weeks).
-Patients in the laser photocoagulation treatment group had a mean change from baseline in BCVA of 0.9 letters (0.2 letters at 52 weeks).
+Patients in the VIVID-DME trial were randomized to receive either EYLEA 2Q4 (n=136), EYLEA 2Q8 (n=135), or the comparator treatment of laser photocoagulation (n=132).
+After two years, patients receiving EYLEA 2Q4 had a mean change from baseline in BCVA of 11.4 letters (10.5 letters at 52 weeks, P less than 0.0001 vs. laser).
+Patients receiving EYLEA 2Q8 had a mean change from baseline in BCVA of 9.4 letters (10.7 letters at 52 weeks, P less than 0.0001 vs. laser).
+Patients in the laser photocoagulation treatment group had a mean change from baseline in BCVA of 0.7 letters at 52 weeks).
+Additionally, 31.1 percent of patients receiving EYLEA 2Q8 achieved an increase of greater than or equal to 15 letters, or approximately 3 lines of vision, from baseline (P = 0.0001), and 38.2 percent receiving EYLEA 2Q4 achieved an increase of greater than or equal to 15 letters from baseline (P less than 0.0001 vs. laser), compared with 12.1 percent of patients in the laser control arm achieving similar vision gains.

 "These data showed that treatment with EYLEA in this trial improved vision and maintained the improvement over two years in patients with diabetic macular edema," said George D. Yancopoulos, M.D., Ph.
 D., Chief Scientific Officer of Regeneron and President of Regeneron Laboratories.
-"These results are particularly encouraging given that 43 percent of patients in this study had previously received anti-VEGF therapy."

-In this trial, EYLEA was generally well tolerated with a similar overall incidence of adverse events (AEs), ocular serious AEs, and non-ocular serious AEs across the EYLEA treatment groups and the laser control group.
-AEs were typical of those seen in other studies in patients with diabetes receiving intravitreal anti-VEGF therapy.
-The most frequent ocular AEs observed in the VISTA-DME trial included conjunctival hemorrhage, eye pain, and vitreous floaters.
-The most frequent non-ocular AEs included hypertension, anemia, and urinary tract infection.
-Arterial thromboembolic events as defined by the Anti-Platelet Trialists' Collaboration (non-fatal stroke, non-fatal myocardial infarction, and vascular death) were similar across the treatment groups and the laser control group with events occurring in 13 out of 155 patients in the EYLEA 2Q4 group, 11 out of 152 patients in the EYLEA 2Q8 group, and 9 out of 154 patients in the laser group.
-Eight out of 155 patients died in the EYLEA 2Q4 group, 4 out of 152 patients in the EYLEA 2Q8 group, and 3 out of 154 patients in the laser treatment group.
+In this trial, EYLEA had a similar overall incidence of adverse events (AEs), ocular serious AEs, and non-ocular serious AEs across the EYLEA treatment groups and the laser control group.
+The most frequent ocular AEs observed in the VIVID-DME trial included conjunctival hemorrhage, cataract, and increased intraocular pressure.
+The most frequent non-ocular AEs included nasopharyngitis and hypertension.
+Arterial thromboembolic events as defined by the Anti-Platelet Trialists' Collaboration (non-fatal stroke, non-fatal myocardial infarction, and vascular death) were similar across the treatment groups and the laser control group with events occurring in 8 out of 136 patients in the EYLEA 2Q4 group, 5 out of 135 patients in the EYLEA 2Q8 group, and 3 out of 133 patients in the laser treatment group.

-Full two-year data from the VISTA-DME trial will be presented at upcoming medical conferences.
-Two-year data from the similarly designed VIVID-DME trial are expected later in 2014.
-Both the VISTA-DME and the VIVID-DME trials will continue as planned up to 148 weeks.
+Full two-year data from the VIVID-DME trial will be presented at upcoming medical conferences.
+Both the VIVID-DME and VISTA-DME trials will continue as planned up to 148 weeks.